Advertisement

 They heeded the government’s warnings that implementing a set wage would be detrimental to Switzerland’s prosperous economy, as it would raise production costs and jeopardise jobs by putting smaller companies— which cant’s afford to raise their workers’ wages — out of business.

-However, the defeat of the minimum salary on the national level has not prevented individual cantons or municipalities from introducing their own rules.
+However, the defeat of the minimum salary on the national level has not prevented individual cantons from introducing their own rules.

 To date, several have done so.